-ISRI prepared a comprehensive 2019 Advocacy Agenda that focused our efforts on six broad issue areas affecting the industry
+ISRI prepared a comprehensive 2021 Advocacy Agenda that focused our efforts on four broad issue areas affecting the industry.

 ISRI - through its combined network of national and chapter resources - tracked and reported on more than 500 state bills and regulations across the nation